VilleOlof/ROHC/README.md

 You Can Enable TTS in the config.txt File If You Prefer, It Will Read Out New Diamond Times, Completions & Time Left At Some Intervals And Time Up
 This Can Be Useful If You Only Have One Monitor And Can't Have The Console Window Open Or-
 If You Just Prefer Not To Read The Console Window And Just Get It Read Out For You.
-Just Change It To The Second Row In config.txt to'true' To Enable It.
+Just Change It To 'true' In The Second Row To Enable It.

 You Have 3 Skips Available Through The Game And Just Type 's' In The Console Window To Skip A Level